SheCodesAustralia/multicoder-turtorial/content/Myrtle/6_CHECKPOINT_b.md

 ---
 title: ✅ Checkpoint B
-weight: 5
+weight: 6
 ---

 {{% notice warning %}}

-Wait for the teammate working on Birds to reach Checkpoint A.
+Wait for the teammate working on Birds to reach Checkpoint B.

 {{% /notice %}}